wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 1. **Run**, to preview the app.

 :::note
-You cannot to use camera or see any data in contacts list as these are device specific features.
+You cannot use the camera, or see any data in contacts.
+These are device-specific features that work in mobile-only.
 :::

-2. Change the device type and view changes in different screen sizes.
+2. Change the device type to view changes in different screen sizes.

     ![MobApp-run3](/learn/assets/mobile_app_select_device.png)